 Flexibility for Process Heat Applications

 NuScale can also help companies and industrial facilities meet their decarbonization and sustainability goals by providing clean, affordable, and reliable process heat applications.
-One NuScale SMR can produce 250 MWt of steam for industrial applications, such as chemical processing, enhanced oil recovery, or use in producing synthetic fuels.
+One NuScale SMR can produce 250 MWt of steam for industrial applications, such as chemical processing, enhanced oil recovery, or use in producing synthetic fuels, such as hydrogen.
 In addition, this heat can be used in a range of low temperature, low pressure applications such as water desalination and district heating.
 For example, a single SMR coupled to a desalination plant can produce 77 Mgal/d of clean water.
 A 4-module SMR plant could provide all of the water necessary for a city the size of Cape Town, South Africa— a major metropolitan area prone to shortages of fresh water.
+One 250 MWt NuScale module can produce 2,053 kg/hour of hydrogen, or nearly 50 metric tons per day.

 NuScale’s multi-module plant design permits a high degree of flexibility for the deployment of a wide range of simultaneous applications.
-For example, some modules can be dedicated to electricity production, while others provide heat to support industrial processes.
+For example, some modules can be dedicated to electricity production, while others provide heat to support industrial processes or produce hydrogen.
 This makes the NuScale design especially well-suited for hybrid energy applications in which multiple energy sources are integrated with multiple energy consumption processes to form a highly optimized and efficient system.

 SMRs are specifically identified as carbon-free energy for U.S. government facilities to meet or exceed the carbon emissions reductions per Executive Order 13693 ‘Planning for Federal Sustainability in the Next Decade'.
 A couple of facts to illustrate the carbon emissions reduction capacity of our SMR plants: